lich-uct/molpher-lib/doc/source/usage/installation.rst

             export PYTHONPATH="`pwd`/src/python/"
             export LD_LIBRARY_PATH="$CONDA_PREFIX/lib/:`pwd`/dist/lib/"

-            python # switch to console where the molpher package should now be importable
+            python # molpher package should now be importable

         You can test the package by running the Python test suite: